 What does that mean for you as a student?
 It means that you will study in a contemporary environment under world leading researchers and lecturers who have their 'finger on the pulse' in terms of accounting issues.
 You will regularly see our staff being profiled in the national newspapers or interviewed on current affairs programs as they are seen as the leaders in their field of expertise.

 The Discipline of Accounting at the University of Sydney is also only one of two accounting educators in Australia to be accredited by AACSB (The Association to Advance Collegiate Schools of Business) - the world's largest and longest-standing accounting accrediting agency.

 Completing a degree from the University of Sydney Business School is one of the best ways to prepare for a wide variety of professions.
 Some of the leading organisations who have recently employed our graduates include:

 ANZ, Boston Consulting Group, Citi Bank, Commonwealth Bank, Deloitte, Ernst & Young, KPMG, PwC, Australian Bureau of Statistics, Treasury, Reserve Bank of Australia, ATO, ACCC and many more…

-We have a dedicated Careers and Employer Relations Office (CEO) who provide advice & assistance in making the important transition from University to employment.
+We have a dedicated Careers and Employability Office (CEO) who provide advice & assistance in making the important transition from University to employment.
 They also provide important links between employers and students.